CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.FEBRUARY 2022

 4. There are also these presuppositions and assumptions.

-To many others: If there is ever going to be a little harmony in this world, we’ll need to break out of our little worldviews for an integrated view of the universe.
-Ours is a simple start: https://81018.com And, that it provides a foundation for ethics was gratifying: https://81018.com/ethics/
+Sent to many others: If there is ever going to be a little harmony in this world, we’ll need to break out of our little worldviews for an integrated view of the universe.
+Here’s a simple start: https://81018.com

 With whom do we collaborate?
 Of the hundreds of people who visit this site every month, who among them might want to extend a right hand and say, “Let’s work together.”
 Our only thrust is that the foundations of this universe and life itself be seen in light of infinity and the continuity-symmetry-harmony that the infinite engenders.
 Please, talk to us.
 Thank you. -Bruce

 + About the two dates at the top of the home page Close to 6 AM (TZ-19 or USA CST) each day, the days listed at the top of this page get advanced by one digit.
-It should be a relatively easy program to write, yet I rationalize that I do it manually just to remember our granular (sun-to-earth) sense of time.
-TZ-19 is time zone #19 assuming that the International Date Line is #1 and Greenwich Mean Time falls within Time Zone 13.
-Notwithstanding, we all know the only time is the Now (not based on our solar system and includes everything, everywhere for all time).
+It should be a relatively easy program to write, yet I rationalize that I do it manually just to remind me of our granular (sun-to-earth) sense of time.
+TZ-19 is time zone #19 assuming that the International Date Line is #1 and Greenwich Mean Time falls within Time Zone #13 (TZ-13).
+Notwithstanding, we all learning that the only time is Now.